saorisakaue/GREP/README.md

 The user input is a gene list from any source of genomic studies.
 GREP tells you (i) what kind of disease categories are pharmaco-genetically associated with the gene set and (ii) what kind of medications can have a potential for being repositioned to another indication.

+## Citation
+Our paper is coming soon!
+Sakaue S and Okada Y. GREP: Genome for REPositioning drugs. ***Bioinformatics*** In Press.

+Please cite this paper if you use GREP or any material in this repository.

 ## Requirements
 `GREP` is a command line python software, and the following libraries are required.
 - scipy